josefdeutsch/josefmobile/README.md

-# JosephMobile - Digital art is true.
+# Joseph - Digital art is true.

 ## Project Overview
 Joseph - “an app for providing art on smart TV”